 THE GALERIE D’APOLLON: The gold-encrusted room is an excellent example of the excesses of 17th-century French royalty.
 Commissioned by Louis XIV, aka “The Sun King,” every inch of this gallery is covered with gilt stucco sculptures and flamboyant murals invoking the journey of the Roman sun god Apollo (ceiling paintings are by Charles Le Brun).
 The main draw here is the collection of crown jewels.
 Among necklaces bedecked with quarter-sized sapphires and tiaras dripping with diamonds and rubies are the jewel-studded crown of Louis XV and the Regent, a 140-carat diamond that decorated his hat.

-Don’t want to wait in line for tickets to the Louvre?
-The easiest option is to buy tickets in advance online (in English) at www.ticketlouvre.fr and print them out.
+The smartest method is to buy tickets in advance online (in English) at www.ticketlouvre.fr and print them out.
 Or try www.fnactickets.com; you can print out your tickets, get them mailed to you, or pick them up at any French branch of the Fnac bookstore chain.
 If you are of an improvisational bent and prefer to pick up tickets at the entrance, you have four ways to avoid the lines that often snake around the glass pyramid entryway.
 Either:

 * Enter directly from the Palais Royal–Musée du Louvre metro stop.